lucasagudiez/Solana-Minting/README.md

 This bot will help you mint all the Magic Eden NFT's projects, This bot of does not guarantee a successful mint but increases chances as well as gives you the possibility to bypass the minting limit !

 ## How it works ?
 Easy setup which uses ChromeDriver to open up a new chrome instance and mint the nft you are looking for quicker than a human.

-## Disclamer
+## Disclaimer
-    This bot does not guarantee you will get your NFT, this bot simply goes faster than humans to mint and automates everything since you do not have to click yourself.
+**This bot does not guarantee you will get your NFT**, this bot simply goes faster than humans to mint and automates everything since you do not have to click yourself.